 This course is to provide students with information on how to prevent, recognize, and treat injuries that commonly occur in sports and physical activity.
-The course will provide interested students the opportunity to apply this knowledge and training to student athletes involved in JCHS sanctioned athletic teams and events.
 As students gain this practical experience, they will be laying foundation for continued study in athletic training or other health related fields, such as nursing, physical therapy, paramedics, and medicine.
 The topics covered in the course are based on skills recommended by the National Athletic Training Association, the regulatory body for Athletic Trainers in the United States.